AlekzNet/Cisco-ASA-ACL-toolkit/README.md

 . . .
 ```

 Output only the Dest-IP, Dest-Mask, and service (in the form of `tcp:1224`, `tcp:20000=30000`, `udp:+30000`, or `*`) corresponding to SourceIP=10.2.3.0/24 and all networks it belongs to.
-This more replaces service names with the corresponding  port numbers:
+This mode replaces service names with the corresponding  port numbers:

 ```txt
 python ipaclmatch.py  -a 10.2.3.0/24 -s -t ACL_name.acl